aeshna-cyanea/logseq-meta/pages/cool plugins.md

 	- ## specific services
 		- TODO ideally these would all have a unified interface and be called by url from a capture plugin. maybe write middleware about it?
 		- [logseq-hypothesis](https://github.com/c6p/logseq-hypothesis)  plugin for hypothes.is
-		- [logseq-inbox-telegram-plugin](https://github.com/shady2k/logseq-inbox-telegram-plugin) fetch from a telegram bot. requires heroku
+		- #didnotwork [logseq-inbox-telegram-plugin](https://github.com/shady2k/logseq-inbox-telegram-plugin) fetch from a telegram bot. requires heroku
 		- [logseq-tweet-extractor](https://github.com/sawhney17/logseq-twitter-extractor) parse tweets into custom template id:: 6761960a-2ec4-462a-8e10-7a28dbaf60d8
 		- #totry [logseq-github-plugin](https://github.com/sawhney17/logseq-github-plugin) fetch/parse stuff from github like active issues etc